-Florida is an at-fault state for personal injury claims.
-Before you can recover damages, you must prove the other party caused your injury.
+Before you can recover damages in a personal injury suit, you must prove the other party caused your injury.
 Therefore, you must prove the four elements of a negligence case.
 However, contributory fault could play a role in the value of your personal injury claim if you are partially to blame for the cause of your injury.

 What is Contributory Fault?